In this blog and podcast, I’m going to talk about the components of a simple and easy financial advisor marketing plan. You will learn:

 Once you get that foundational per hour rate down, I want you to think about how do you make the numbers of your practice work?
 That is the precursor to actually going out and executing any marketing strategy.
 I think it’s really important; a lot of y’all just skip over these steps or overlook them.

 This is more practice management stuff.
 But the truth of the matter is that your marketing is not disconnected from the practice.
-Because because think about it, you’re going to bring clients in at a certain per hour rate or a certain type of client, and it’s not going to gel with how you already run your firm.
+Because think about it, you’re going to bring clients in at a certain per hour rate or a certain type of client.
+It’s not going to gel with how you already run your firm.

 I mean, how’s that going to work?

 That’s just mean someone’s eventually going to be unhappy, right?